Nebraska Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Nebraska

-Nebraska lets both the landlord or tenant terminate a month-to-month lease with at least 30 days of advance notice.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Nebraska lets both the landlord or tenant end a month-to-month lease with at least 30 days of advance notice.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Nebraska requires written notice to end a month-to-month lease.
-In general, the notice must be either hand-delivered to the party in question, or mailed to their address of record.
+For most cases, the notice must be either hand-delivered to the party in question, or mailed to their address of record.

 Required Notice To Raise the Rent on a Nebraska Month-to-Month Lease

-Nebraska requires that notice for a rental increase be delivered in writing, at least 60 days in advance.
-The notice may be either delivered personally or mailed.
+Nebraska requires at least 60 days of advance notice to raise the rent.
+The notice may be either hand-delivered, or mailed.

 Eviction in Nebraska Month-to-Month Rentals

-Nebraska tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Nebraska tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Nebraska typically take one to two months.

 For more information on the eviction process in Nebraska, click here.